aregtech/areg-sdk/docs/DEVELOP.md

 .PHONY: helloservice
 ```

-When go through all subfolders, do not forget to include new projects of `helloservice` in the `examples/Makefile`.
-To to so, let's make the last step in [example/Makefile](./../examples/Makefile) and modify followings:
+When ready, include new `helloservice` projects of in the [examples/Makefile](../examples/Makefile):

 **Step #1:** Include `Makefile` of `helloservice`:
 ```shell